 When travelling most of the way round the world to Antarctica you don’t want to risk your flights being delayed, and it also made sense to stop off at Iguassu Falls which is on the border between Argentina and Brazil.
-It’s the widest in the world.
+It’s the largest waterfall system in the world.

 Aerolineas Argentinas made an unscheduled detour on our northward flight to fly over the falls (the only good thing about them).